 You will have a stronger case if a registered medical marijuana doctor approves you for cannabis treatment.
 420 doctors are physicians that hold a valid, unexpired, unrevoked, unsuspended Pennsylvania license to practice medicine.
 A 420 doctor is required to take a four-hour course and be registered by the state.
 The department will establish and maintain an electronic database that includes a list of physicians that are registered with the program.

 Please note, to obtain a medical cannabis card in Pennsylvania you are REQUIRED be a resident of the state.
 You’ll need to provide Proof of Residency, for example, a Pennsylvania I.D, passport or some other photo I.D.

 If you are not from the state of Pennsylvania, it is still possible to get a Pennsylvania medical card, but it will be decided on a case by case basis, by Pennsylvania’s Department of Health.

-Once you have your documents from your certified physician, you will be required to submit an application with the Department of Health (DOH).
-The exact process is still under construction and will be released once the Department of Health has fully implemented the Pennsylvania Medical Marijuana Program.
+Once you have your documents from your certified physician, you will be required to create a profile with the Department of Health (DOH).
+Visit the Patients and Caregivers Registers and create a patient profile.

 Unlike other medical states, such as the recreational state of California, Pennsylvania’s laws will require you to submit your application together with as much medical backing as possible.
 It’s best to obtain medical records or documentation from your doctor describing their diagnosis, before applying for an MMJ card with the state.